Finance: Almost every major cryptocurrency is falling

 Smaller coins with market caps of less than $1 billion had also taken a hit.

 There was only one speck of green in the sea of red Monday morning: Neo.
-The Chinese Ethereum spinoff is up 3.1% in the last 24 hours — and up a staggering 153% in the last month.
+The Chinese Ethereum spinoff is up 3.1% in the last 24 hours to $157 — and up a staggering 153% in the last month.
+Neo currently has a market cap of $10.57 billion

 Cryptocurrency markets are struggling to match their stellar 2017.
 Threats of crackdowns in China and South Korea, as well as increased scrutiny from regulators in the US, have sent chills through price charts which previously seemed to only move up.